ProtocolONE/ptah-docs/content/docs/background.md

 ***

 {{< hint >}}
-To add a solid color, open background settings of the section (or block) and click on the *Color* in Settings Panel.
+To add a solid color, open background settings of the section (or block) and click the *Color* in Settings Panel.
 Now you can pick the color in the Color Picker.
 {{< /hint >}}